 With: Iain Provan and Matt Lynch.

 Our guest is Iain Provan of Regent College, Vancouver.
-This is an opportunity for you to engage live with Matt Lynch and Iain Provan on some of the difficult issues pertaining to the way God is portrayed in the Old Testament.
+This is an opportunity for you to engage with Matt Lynch and Iain Provan on some of the difficult issues pertaining to the way violence and God are portrayed in the Old Testament.
 Matt will also be discussing Provan’s recent book Seriously Dangerous Religion: What the Old Testament Really Says and Why it Matters (Baylor, 2014).

 Iain W. Provan, PhD